 Step-by-step guide for getting your child a U.S. passport

-In between learning to diaper and feed your newborn, and essentially keep a new baby alive, if you have plans to travel abroad then now you need to find time to apply for your child’s passport (to find out more, check out ‘Do Kids Need a Passport?‘).
+In between learning to diaper and feed your newborn and essentially keep a new baby alive, if you have plans to travel abroad, then now you need to find time to apply for your child’s passport (to find out more, check out ‘Do Kids Need a Passport?‘).

 Who needs a U.S. passport?

 I recently became a United States of America Naturalized Citizen so now if I want to travel outside of the States, I need to apply for a U.S. Passport.
 Regardless of your age, if you are flying to a different country, you must present your passport at the airport check-in.
 Again at the TSA security checkpoint, and when you arrive at your destination.
 Every U.S. citizen, including infants, needs a valid passport to enter and leave most foreign countries.

 Side note: All passport applicants under 16 must apply in person.
 There is no renewal of a passport by mail for minors so children under 16 whose current passports have expired or are near the expiration date must apply in person as if for the first time.

 How long does it take to get your baby or child a passport?

 The entire processing time for applying for a passport for a newborn or child will usually take 6 to 8 weeks.
 However, with a backlog of applications due to the pandemic, the current processing time is up to 11 weeks.
 However, expedited processing is available for an additional fee.
 To make it through the process without a hitch, it is essential to begin early and pay close attention to detail.